eeayor/My-Website/docs/file.md

 ### Definitions:

-*Natural Science* - A branch of science dealing with the discription prediction and understanding of natural phenomena
+*Natural Science* - A branch of science dealing with the discription prediction and understanding of natural phenomena.

 *Physics* - Things that move.